laurentpayot/floweret/README.md

 )

 turn('left')  // "turning left"
-turn('light') // TypeMismatch: Argument number 1 (light) should be of type 'literal String "left" or literal String "right"' instead of String.
+turn('light') // TypeMismatch: Argument #1 should be of type 'literal String "left" or literal String "right"' instead of String "light".
 ```

 ### Regular Expressions